Cyprus tax residency and non-domiciled rules

 Non-domiciled tax residents of Cyprus still have to pay tax on:

-• The relevant municipality taxes for the area they live in.
+- The relevant municipality taxes for the area in which they live.

 Frequently asked questions